 If you suspect his interest is cooling then it may be hard but at least you will know where you stand and can make a decision about your relationship based on facts and what is right for you, rather than doing something hasty out of panic.

 I took advantage of his love.
 I even made him cry once.
-I even caught feelings for another person once while we were together but denied it.
-I went to prom with another guy.
-I cant explain the situations due to word limit but I cant forgive myself.
-So I cant move on.
-I know I don't deserve to though.
+Once I even fell for another person but denied it.
+I went to the prom with another guy.
+I can’t forgive myself and I can’t move on.
+I know I don’t deserve to though.

 A: Yes, you were unkind but you know we all have choices.